 Cirillo reminds us that despite the media focus on the devastating effects of opioid misuse and abuse, there is hope and motivation for those who are recovering and wish to recover.
 At Mirmont Treatment Center, mindfulness-based stress reduction, meditation, and other holistic and traditional approaches are used to help patients learn to cope and thrive amidst the daily stresses of life—whether they’re 14 or 64.
 Says Cirillo, “As long as there’s breath in someone’s body, there’s always hope to recover.”

 Interested in hearing more about youth addiction trends and treatments?
-Join Jessica Cirillo on Thursday, September 28, at the Main Line Health Center in Concordville to get the facts on binge drinking and opioid dependence.
+Join Jessica Cirillo on Thursday, September 28, at the Main Line Health Concordville to get the facts on binge drinking and opioid dependence.